ayonoaduo/Safety1st/README.md

 	1) Create a new contact with the number to call, on an Iphone

-	2) Store the new contact name as 911 On a mac, download xcode
+	2) Store the new contact name as 911

  	3) On a mac, download xcode